I Think We're Alone Now (film)

 I Think We're Alone Now is a 2018 American post-apocalyptic romance drama film directed by Reed Morano, who also acted as cinematographer, and written by Mike Makowsky.
-It stars Peter Dinklage and Elle Fanning as two survivors who learn to live together after a worldwide pandemic wipes out Earth's population.
+It stars Peter Dinklage and Elle Fanning as two survivors who learn to live together after a pandemic wipes out Earth's population.

 The film had its world premiere at the Sundance Film Festival on January 21, 2018.
 It was released on September 14, 2018, by Momentum Pictures.

 Plot

 Del lives alone in a small town after an unspecified but sudden (people died where they sat) apocalyptic event has killed off the human population "on a Tuesday afternoon".
 Believing he is the last man on Earth, Del has set about leading a peaceful existence in his hometown, living in the library where he used to work and spending the day clearing out people's homes and burying the dead.

 One night, he is awakened by fireworks.
 The following day, he discovers a young woman named Grace, unconscious in her car, having gotten into a drunken car accident.
 Initially, Del is unwelcoming toward the woman, who follows him around and urges him to let her stay.
 When the woman decides to leave, Del stops her and allows for a theoretical trial period in case they need each other.

 Grace is a noisy, erratic presence, but Del reluctantly becomes used to her, feeding her and teaching her his methods for clearing the homes of the dead.
-When Grace finds a dog, she showers it with love and attention, but after the dog bites Del, he lets it loose and it runs away.
+When Grace finds a dog, she showers it with love and attention, but after the dog bites Del, he lets it loose, and it runs away.
 When he admits this to Grace, she is furious and reminds him that while he was bitter and alone in his previous life, she was loved and happy.
 A repentant Del shows her his greenhouse and asks her to continue clearing houses with him.

-On one of her trips to search for houses, Grace comes across a house that has not been cleared yet and which Del does not want to clear.
+On one of her trips to search for houses, Grace comes across a house that has not been cleared yet, and which Del does not want to clear.
 She realizes that it belonged to Del's family.
 Grace persuades Del to clean the house and bury the body of his mother.
 Afterwards, Grace informs Del that she has something to tell him but instead avoids addressing the topic directly and kisses him.